homerhanumat/homerhanumat.github.io/Rmd_sources/2014-02-26-pbinomGCtutorial.markdown

 For this case we also have to be careful.

-For the same random variable $X \sim binom(20,0.3)$, suppose we want the probability of at less than 6 successes, i.e.:
+For the same random variable $X \sim binom(20,0.3)$, suppose we want the probability of less than 6 successes, i.e.:

 $$P(X < 6).$$